Need some help choosing the perfect drill bit size for the 5/16 lag bolt? Here’s a simple and short article.

 Drill Bit Size for 5/16 Lag Bolt

-Whenever I forget the drill bit size for any lag bolt, I usually use the rule of thumb.
+Whenever I forget the drill bit size for any lag bolt, I use the rule of thumb.
 If you aren’t familiar with this method, here are some need-to-know things.

 Quick Tip: The 5/16 lag screw is commonly used for attaching door frames or fastening two pieces of lumber.